8 WEEKS, 2.5 HOURS PER WEEK

 - Good, bad and ugly insights & knowing the difference

 Week 4: How to be helpful to creatives and write great briefs

-Lecturers: Michael Derepas, Head of Strategy and Ant Keogh, Chief Creative Officer at The Monkeys Melbourne
+Lecturers: Michael Derepas, Chief Strategy Officer and Ant Keogh, Chief Creative Officer, The Monkeys Melbourne

 - What is a creative brief and how to write one